rafaco/InAppDevTools/README.md

 Days after I added an overlay to see the logs over our activities and the first info panel... and it became my personal tool for my daily duties.
 I carried on adding more tools and I started to realise that it could be useful for other Android developers as well.
 Few months later, I quit my job to fully focus on this project and to make it flexible for other apps.

 Year and a half later, I am very excited with the results obtained and I'm looking forward to create a friendly community to push this project to the moon, [join us!](CONTRIBUTING.md).
-Meanwhile, I'm currently searching for job at Madrid, ideally withing an Android team willing to use this tools.
+Meanwhile, I'm currently searching for job at Madrid, ideally within an Android team open to use this tools.
 Check out my [LinkedIn profile](https://linkedin.com/in/rafaco).

 ## Links <a name="links"/>
 - External references: